jpcima/ADLplug/README.md

 **1.0.0.beta.2 (dev)**

+- added the CLI flag `-a` for auto-connection to system outputs in the JACK-only standalone
 - added the freedesktop shortcuts and icons
 - support for keyboard mappings other than QWERTY
 - support setting the keyboard's octave